nf-core/gwas/README.md

 ## Credits

-nf-core/gwas was originally written by Abhinav Sharma, Raquel Dias, Alain Coletta..
+nf-core/gwas was originally written by Abhinav Sharma (@abhi18av), Davi Josué Marcon (@Mxrcon), Raquel Dias.

 We thank the following people for their extensive assistance in the development of this pipeline: